arc6789/YoungCodersCodeJam/BeginnerHandout.md

 >>> 5 < 3
 ```

 That statement asks Python if the number `5` is less than the number `3`.
-We  expect Python to answer `True`.
+We  expect Python to answer `False`.
 Did it?

 Here is a list of the comparison operators and what comparison they will ask Python to perform: